ReAlMs710/FlashBurn/README.md

 # FlashBurn
-A simple tool to create bootable USB drives from disk images in Linux.
+A simple tool to create bootable USB drives from disk images in Arch Linux.